AbhayInTech/Wipro_Pre-Training/README.md

 content and the code is updated in the week five folder on 23-07-2025 consist of code related to file handling, operator overloading, file I/O operations , delegates coding soolutin for better understanding of concepts.

+Day-6
+content and the code is updated in the week six folder on 24-07-2025 consist of code related to file handling, pattern matching and collection of objects using list.